 It is a legal requirement that children who have an Education, Health and Care (EHC) Plan and who are in their last year in primary school to have their Education, Health and Care (EHC) Plan reviewed in the autumn term.
-The Children's and Joint Commissioning Services Department will send a representative to attend that review, which will start planning for the child's secondary education.
+The Local Authority will send a representative to attend the review, which will start planning for the child's secondary education.
 A parent of a child with an Education, Health and Care (EHC) Plan has the same opportunity as all parents to express a preference for their child to be educated in a particular school.

-In some exceptional cases, the Education, Health and Care (EHC) Plan may include the name of the school in which the child should attend which may not be in accordance with parental wishes.
+In some circumstances, the Education, Health and Care (EHC) Plan may include the name of the school in which the child should attend which may not be in accordance with parental wishes.